Siraj Aurangabadi: Work and Life

 The anthology of his poems, Kulliyat-e-Siraj, contains his ghazals along with his masnavi Nazm-i-Siraj.
 He was influenced by Persian poet Hafiz.

-He had also compiled and edited a selection of Persian poets under the title "Muntakhib Diwan".
+He had also compiled and edited a selection of works of Persian poets under the title "Muntakhib Diwan".
 The anthology of his poems, entitled Siraj-e-Sukhan, was included in Kulliyat-e-Siraj.

 He stopped writing poetry at the age of 24.

 In his later life, Aurangabadi renounced the world and became a Sufi ascetic.
 He lived a life of isolation, though a number of younger poets and admirers used to gather at his place for poetic instruction and religious edification.

 His ghazal Khabar-e-Tahayyur-e-Ishq has been sung by Abida Parveen and Ali Sethi paid a tribute to the singer by singing the same ghazal in 2020.